-National Book Week is a very successful reading campaign run by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture.
-National Book Week was initiated in 2010.
+National Book Week is the longest running and most recognised reading promotion campaign in South Africa.
+National Book Week is run by the South African Book Development Council (SABDC) in partnership with the Department Of Arts and Culture, and was initiated in 2010.
 It aims to mitigate the findings the 2007 study that revealed that only 14% of South Africans read books and over half of South African households (51%) do not have a single leisure reading book.

 This disturbing insight is a barrier to the country’s development efforts as reading and literacy are at the heart of personal growth, community development and a thriving nation.
 Having as few as 20 books in the home is proven to have a significant impact in propelling a child to higher levels of education.